-- Inform families that a visitor(s) may be present in the classroom/child care areas. - Prepare children for a visitor.
-Often teachers will tell children that a guest(s) is coming to watch them play and write down notes about the activities and toys they use.
+- Inform families that a visitor(s) may be present in the classroom some time during the assessment window. - Prepare children for a visitor(s) in the classroom.
+Often teachers will tell children that a guest(s) is coming to watch them play and write down notes about the activities and toys they use in the classroom.